Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Related Work

 \section{Related Work}

-Our work is inspired by an extensive body of literature that has defined and evaluated consistency in a variety of ways. \citet{elazar_measuring_2021} defined consistency as the ability for the LLM to give consistent responses to semantically equivalent contexts, such as paraphrased contexts. \citet{jang-etal-2022-becel} supplements this definition with multiple other categories of logical consistency, including negational consistency, symmetric consistency, transitive consistency, additive consistency, and factual consistency.
+Our work is inspired by an extensive body of literature that has defined and evaluated model consistency in a variety of ways. \citet{elazar_measuring_2021} defines consistency as the ability for the LLM to give consistent responses to semantically equivalent contexts, such as paraphrased contexts. \citet{jang-etal-2022-becel} supplements this definition with multiple other categories of logical consistency, such as negational, symmetric, transitive, and additive consistency.
+Similar to our results, they show that many modern LLMs do not exhibit strong consistency according to these definitions.

 Yet other work has highlighted the inconsistency of LLM predictions across paraphrases of the same input for a variety of downstream tasks, including knowledge extraction \citep{elazar_measuring_2021, fierro-sogaard-2022-factual, newman2022padapters}, truthfulness \citep{raj2022measuring}, summarization \citep{kryscinski-etal-2020-evaluating}, and natural language understanding \citep{jang2021accurateyetinconsistent, zhou-etal-2022-prompt}.
+Various remedies have been proposed for this issue -- \citet{elazar_measuring_2021} proposes a novel consistency loss that minimizes the 2-sided KL divergence between paraphrases, \citet{jang2021accurateyetinconsistent} proposes using multi-task training with paraphrase identification, and \citet{newman2022padapters} proposes training additional adapter layers to map paraphrased prompts to the same continuous representation.
+On the other hand, \citet{dziri2023faith} suggest that the failure of LLMs to consistently reason correctly on compositional tasks is an intrinsic characteristic of the Transformer architecture -- as the average parallelism of a compositional task increases, the expected error of the Transformer increases exponentially.

+Our work augments the past literature by formally defining two new types of logical consistency that are crucial for valid multi-step reasoning and that have not been studied before.
+We additionally validate the poor performance of modern LLMs on these new types of consistency and further the understanding of why LLMs fail to generalize well on compositional tasks.